 The weather is also relatively pleasant: the city enjoys a humid, subtropical climate; summers are hot and muggy, while winters can be rainy and cool.

-Expats should understand that with many foreign tourists passing through, locals can sometimes appear unfriendly.
-Expats relocating to Florence will encounter a beautiful environment filled with history and art, but they will need to develop a ‘go with the flow’ attitude – and learn at least some of the language – to help them settle in quickly.
+Expats moving to Florence will encounter a beautiful environment brimming with history and art, but they will need to develop a ‘go with the flow’ attitude – and learn at least some of the language – to help them settle in quickly.